 It depends on what kind of term life insurance policy you have.
 In the case of a level-term life policy, the premium stays the same throughout the contract.
 If you bought annual renewable term life, your premium would increase every year.
 That’s because life insurance costs increase as we grow older.

-What happens if I outlive my term life insurance?
+What happens if I live longer than my term life insurance?

 You have four options in front of you.